Rogers Plaza

-Rogers Plaza is an enclosed shopping mall in Wyoming, Michigan, a suburb of Grand Rapids, Michigan.
+Rogers Plaza, also known as Rogers Plaza Town Center, is an enclosed shopping mall in Wyoming, Michigan, United States, a suburb of Grand Rapids, Michigan.
 Opened in 1961, it was the first shopping mall in Western Michigan and the first enclosed one in the state of Michigan.
-The center features Planet Fitness and Citi Trends among its major stores.
+The center features Ross Dress For Less, Ollie's Bargain Outlet, and B2 Outlet among its major stores.

 History

 Built in 1960, the mall originally included S. S. Kresge and W. T. Grant variety stores, Kroger and A&P supermarkets, Cunningham Drug, and Montgomery Ward.
 An adjacent development, Southland Plaza (now Wyoming Village Mall), opened one year later with a Wurzburg's department store.
 Mall developers were initially unsuccessful in attracting a department store for the eastern anchor, but by 1971, a Turn Style discount store had opened on the east end.
 This store was the subject of a lawsuit from Kresge.
 Into the late 1980s, the Stannard's Music store was one of the first stores in the area to introduce the public to the MIDI, giving seminars on the capability of the device.